dvernooy/dvernooy.github.io/_embedded/06-heart_rate.md

 ![]({{ site.url }}/assets/images/projects/HRM/simulation.png)
 *Following the telltale heart*

-This algorithm guarantees a nice display that follows the heartbeat changes well.
+This algorithm in equation $$\eqref{master}$$ guarantees a nice display that follows the heartbeat changes well.
 There is one hill around our house where I can go from 130 bpm to 185 bpm in about 15 seconds - & my monitor follows it well.
 The only technical issue in implementation is that I had to use real precision math, but that could always be changed to integer math at some point.

 ### Last thoughts